SERVE THE CHURCH

 The Jubilate Singers (3rd-8th grade) — The Jubilate Singers promotes excellence in church music and choral singing.
 This choir is for 3rd through 8th graders.
 It meets each Wednesday at 5:30.
 A meal is available at 5:00.

 The Alleluia Choir (4-2nd grade) — is a training choir for ages 4 through 2nd grade.
 It teaches the basics of singing, note reading and counting.
 This choir meets on Wednesdays at 5:00, and includes a meal following rehearsal.

 The Handbell Choir — is open to anyone of any age who has a basic knowledge of music.
-The choir meets on Mondays from 5:30 to 6:30.
+The choir meets on Mondays from 4:00 to 5:00 in the Tuton Hall.

 The Funeral Choir — is for anyone who would like to sit in the choir loft to support congregational hymn singing at funeral/memorial services.

 Acolytes — Those who assist in worship at our 8:00 and 10:45 service.
 They lead processions with crosses, candles, banners and flags and assist the clergy in preparing the table for Eucharist.
 Children from third grade through twelfth grade are welcome to participate and we also have a few adults who serve as well.